BranniganLab/blobulator/README.md

 # Protein Blobulator
-For any given protein sequence, this tool identifies contigous stretches of hydrophobic segments.
+This tool identifies contigous stretches of hydrophobic segments within a protein sequence.
 Each residue is assigned to h blobs (hydophobic), p blob (polar) or s (separator) residues.

 ## Software requirements: